Hullow/Minishell/Organisation/To-do-fallan-Minishell.md

 # Research
+- Go through token recognition process manually with a few examples
-- Re-read subject in depth + quick read of allowed functions to understand their purpose
+- Quick read of allowed functions to understand their purpose
 - Readings:
 	- man execve
 	- man fork